Bookmark saved

 Lucas stopped typing and read what he'd written.
 It was rough—it needed editing, refining, the careful polish that came from revision after revision—but the core was there.
 The truth was there.

-For the first time in three months, he felt like he was actually writing the book.
+For the first time in three months, he was actually writing the book.

 He worked through the night.
 The words came easier now, flowing from memory and emotion and the desperate need to preserve something that could not be allowed to fade.
 He wrote about Kate's childhood, piecing together accounts from DDI archives and interviews with people who'd known her.
 He wrote about her training, her struggles, the endless battle against the voice in her head.